 Performance reviews are the generally accepted method to track an employee’s accomplishments.
 The reviews can be used to justify salary increases, training or promotion offerings, or even terminations.
 When was the last time you reviewed your performance review system to see if it still delivers what your company leadership needs?

-Any review of a performance review systems should look at:
+Any review of a performance review system should look at:

 - Time and Effort